 - Offers citizens information they can use to protect children from victimization.

-For a general view of where registered sex offenders reside in the city, visit our our Police Maps.
+For a general view of where registered sex offenders reside in the city, visit our Police Maps.
 These maps do not have specific names and addresses of the offenders; however, citizens who show proof of residency in the city of Grand Junction may visit the Grand Junction Police Department at 555 Ute Avenue (on the southwest corner of Ute Avenue and 6th Street) and request a copy of the registered sex offender registry.
 This registry provides a complete list of names and addresses of those registered within the city of Grand Junction.

 Colorado's Top 100 Most Wanted Sex Offenders